Exercise Cartwheel 2022 Rappelling

-A New Zealand Soldier checks his descent route before rappelling down a rock face as part of Exercise Cartwheel at Nausori Highlands Training Area, Fiji, September 18, 2022.
-Exercise Cartwheel is a multilateral military-to-military training exercise with the U.S., Republic of Fiji Military, Australian, New Zealand, and British forces that builds expeditionary readiness and interoperability by increasing the capacity to face a crisis and contingencies by developing and stressing units at the highest training levels.
+U.S. Army Sgt.
+Jacob Miller, an infantryman with Bravo Company, 2nd Battalion, 27th Infantry Regiment, 3rd Infantry Brigade Combat Team, 25th Infantry Division, shows a Soldier with the Republic of Fiji Military Force how to tie in during rappel instruction in the highlands during Exercise Cartwheel, Nadi, Fiji, September 18, 2022.
+Bilateral military-to-military training with the RFMF builds expeditionary readiness and interoperability by increasing the capacity to face crises and contingencies by developing and stressing units at the highest training levels.

 |Date Taken: